Henry M. Crane: Crane & Whitman

 Before putting this new marine engine on its boat, Crane tested the motor and clutch at his shop for three weeks, using a pulley and brake in the place of a propeller.
-This allowed him to test its reaction to the strains of shafting brought on by the propeller, ensuring that the engine would work perfectly at top speed.
-Factory testing also allowed the brothers to tune Clinton's new motorboat, the Dixie II, for a race in an unheard of week.
-In 1908, the Dixie II set the motorboat speed record of 31.05 knots or 35.75 statute miles, with designer Clinton steering and Crane acting as engineer.
-The engine achieved 220 horse-power with its true screw propeller that had elliptical blades.
+This allowed him to simulate the strain the driveshaft would experience from the propeller.
+Factory testing also allowed the brothers to tune Clinton's new motorboat, the Dixie II, for a race in a week.
+In 1908, the Dixie II set the motorboat speed record of 31.03 knots or 35.74 statute miles, with designer Clinton steering and Crane acting as engineer.
+The engine achieved 220 horsepower with its true screw propeller with elliptical blades.

-The Dixie II would go on to win 105 races, including the Gold Cup in 1908 and 1909 and the British International Race or Harmsworth Cup in 1908.
-Motor Boat magazine called the Dixie II the "greatest motor boat the world has ever know" in its August 10, 1909 issue, noting, "Crane & Whitman seems to have brought forward a marine motor which is better than the best of the foreign manufacturers.".
-Overnight, Crane's Dixie engine also brought his unknown company "in a well-merited position in the front rank."
+The Dixie II would go on to win 105 races, including the Harmsworth Cup in 1908 and Gold Cup in 1908 and 1909.
+Motor Boat magazine noted, "Crane & Whitman seems to have brought forward a marine motor which is better than the best of the foreign manufacturers."
+Crane's Dixie engine brought his relatively unknown company renown in engine manufacturing.

-In 1908, Crane & Whitman had forty employees and announced that they had developed a new car, the Crane Model 2, for the 1908 season.
-Also, in 1908, Crane designed a new six-cylinder automobile engine.
-However, in September 1908, The Horseless Age magazine reported that the Crane & Whitman automotive factory had closed.
+By 1908, Crane & Whitman had forty employees and announced that they had developed a new car for the 1908 season.
+The same year, Crane designed a new six-cylinder automobile engine.
+However, the factory closed in September 1908.